xw0413happy/Schedule-Calibration/README.md

-# Probing Check GUI Desktop App
+# Bus Schedule Calibration & Optimization

-The app is basically analyzing *two separate files* to check over each other and generate a text document probe check report.
+The code is basically analyzing Scheduled Segment Runtime and Actual Segment Runtime, and then choose quantile 90% actual running time range for each segment.
-The **purpose** of developing this app is to target which fixed route buses are not probed and which dates are their last time probing.
+The **purpose** of developing this codes is to improve bus On-Time-Perfomance (OTP), decrease operators' driving time for further operating costs.